-The University of Arizona College of Medicine - Phoenix uses a web-based scheduling system, Oasis.
-Oasis maintains site information, student schedules, course catalog, and various other details that are pertinent to the clinical rotations.
-Oasis has detailed, up to the minute course information and allows students to request schedule changes.
+COM-P uses a web-based scheduling system, OASIS.
+OASIS maintains site information, student schedules, course catalog, and various other details that are pertinent to the clinical rotations.
+OASIS has detailed, up to the minute course information, and allows students to request schedule changes.
 All students will use this resource for any scheduling purpose throughout their 3rd and 4th year of clinical rotations.
-Oasis can be accessed on the web address: OASIS myTipReport Formative Assessment Application (Only Applicable to Critical Care)
+OASIS can be accessed on the web address: OASIS myTIPreport Formative Assessment Application (Only Applicable to Critical Care)

-myTIPReport is an application (app) that the University of Arizona College of Medicine - Phoenix uses to collect formative assessments and end of rotation student self-assessment/reflection for the selective rotations. myTIPReport can be accessed via the app and at the web address: myTIPReport
+myTIPReport is an application (app) that COM-P uses to collect formative assessments and EOR student selfassessment/reflection for the selective rotations. myTIPReport can be accessed via the app and at the web address: myTIPReport

-Formative assessments are collected via myTIPReport, and automatic emails are sent to assessing faculty, fellows, or residents with instructions and reminders to complete.
+Automatic emails are sent to assessing faculty, fellows, or residents with instructions and reminders to complete.
 A list of pending and completed assessments can be reviewed in myTIPReport.